brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

 The template `members_of` returns a vector of reflections representing the direct members of the class type represented by its first argument.
-Any nonstatic data members appear in declaration order within that vector.
+Any non-static data members appear in declaration order within that vector.
-Anonymous unions appear as a nonstatic data member of corresponding union type.
+Anonymous unions appear as a non-static data member of corresponding union type.
 Reflections of structured bindings shall not appear in the returned vector.
 If any `Filters...` argument is specified, a member is dropped from the result if any filter applied to that members reflection returns `false`.
 E.g., `members_of(^C, std::meta::is_type)` will only return types nested in the definition of `C` and `members_of(^C, std::meta::is_type, std::meta::is_variable)` will return an empty vector since a member cannot be both a type and a variable.